CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Introduction

 As opposed with the known observation that CP-semigroups come shipped with subproduct systems, it is surely a key insight of these notes that existence of dilations necessarily leads to \it{superproduct systems}, opening up the way to find necessary criteria for existence of dilations in terms of superproduct systems.

-\lf \lf The readers -- and we -- have to digest generalization not just in one, but in several directions; we try our best to make sure that these generalizations do not occur at once but in appetizing portions.
-(Dilations that are not to $\sB^a(E)$ (not full); product systems, but over more general monoids; subproduct systems and superproduct systems, but isolated from their occurrence from CP-semigroups and dilations; \nbd{E_{(0)}}semigroups that come only with super product systems; a notion of minimality that splits into several.)
+\lf \lf The readers -- and we -- have to digest generalizations not just in one, but in several directions; we try our best to make sure that these generalizations do not occur at once but in appetizing portions.
+(Dilations that are not to $\sB^a(E)$ (not full); product systems, but over more general monoids; subproduct systems and superproduct systems, but isolated from their occurrence from CP-semigroups and dilations; \nbd{E_{(0)}}semigroups that come only with superproduct systems; a notion of minimality that splits into several.)

 Sections with general theory take turns with example sections (the latter clearly marked as such).
 The example sections either illustrate applications of the positive results, or provide counter examples for what can go wrong.
 In particular, the ``multi-examples'' in the Example Sections \ref{EXBexSEC} and \ref{EXN02SEC}, which may be considered a sort of culmination point of these notes, unite both aspects.
 The examples (or, in Section \ref{EXN02SEC}, classes of such) for dilations obtained by applying the the constructive parts of our results, exhibit almost all sorts of bad behaviour that we could not exclude before by theorems.